Final report for FNE24-081

 Project Information

-rotations holds potential for increasing the full suite of ecosystem service benefits for small to midsize meat and dairy farmers in the Northeast.
+rotations holds potential for increasing the full suite of ecosystem service benefits for small to midsize meat and dairy farmers in the Northeast while allowing them to diversify their operations.

-By incorporating laboratory tests of soil health, soil microbiology, and forage quality at all phases of the ley rotation, this study will investigate and
+By incorporating laboratory tests of soil health, soil microbiology, and forage quality at all phases of the ley rotation, this study investigated and

-document that this system produces not only the soil health benefits observed by other peer studies on various ley systems, but also forage benefits (or at least neutral forage impacts) for the adopting livestock farmer.
+documented that this system produces not only the soil health benefits observed by other peer studies on various ley systems, but also significant forage benefits for the adopting livestock farmer.
 Additionally this study will begin to fill the gaps in our understanding of diverse, grazed, multi-species leys integrated with both cereal and vegetable production, particularly the impacts on soil microbial communities.

 Our hope is that this type of system can be expanded to small livestock and dairy farmers in the Northeast, to provide benefits to the farmer in both economic diversification and soil and forage quality outcomes.
 But first, we must better quantify the effects this type of ley has on the ecology and productivity of our regional system.

 Modern agriculture, particularly in the United States, has seen an overwhelming shift toward intensification and specialization, i.e., monocultural, annual-heavy, continuous cropping systems that rely heavily on costly and environmentally detrimental fertilizers, pesticides, and tillage.
-These systems prioritize short-term yields in food and fiber productivity at the expense of longer-term benefits in regulating services (such as climate and flood regulation), cultural services (such as food security, farming communities, and recreation), and supporting services (such as soil health, nutrient cycling, and biodiversity).[1]
-Despite the critical ecosystem services provided by healthy soils; including stable carbon sequestration, nutrient cycling, water storage and purification, and climate regulation, the intensified agricultural practices noted above continue to accelerate the rate of degradation of soil organic carbon (SOC), with agricultural food production contributing as much as 24% of global anthropogenic greenhouse gas emissions.[2]
-Within this context, there has been increasing interest and research into regenerative agricultural practices, often incorporating a return to older, more diversified systems, as a key solution to these challenges.
+These systems prioritize short-term yields in food and fiber productivity at the expense of longer-term benefits in regulating services (such as climate and flood regulation), cultural services (such as food security, farming communities, and recreation), and supporting services (such as soil health, nutrient cycling, and biodiversity).
+Despite the critical ecosystem services provided by healthy soils; including stable carbon sequestration, nutrient cycling, water storage and purification, and climate regulation, the intensified agricultural practices noted above continue to accelerate the rate of degradation of soil health.
+Within this context, there has been increasing interest and research into regenerative agricultural practices, often incorporating a return to older, more integrated and complex systems, as a key solution to these challenges.

 Cooperators